princehaku/playwright-search-mcp/README.md

 - In Windows environments, you may need administrator privileges to install Playwright browsers for the first time
 - If you encounter permission issues, try running Command Prompt or PowerShell as administrator
 - Windows Firewall may block Playwright browser network connections; allow access when prompted
-- Browser state files are saved by default in the user's home directory as `.google-search-browser-state.json`
+- Browser state files are saved by default in the user's home directory as `.playwright-search-browser-state.json`
-- Log files are stored in the system temporary directory under the `google-search-logs` folder
+- Log files are stored in the system temporary directory under the `playwright-search-logs` folder

+## Multi-Search Engine Advantages

+### Why Use Multiple Search Engines?

+1. **Content Diversity**: Different search engines index different content, providing more comprehensive results
+2. **Language Optimization**: Some engines are better optimized for specific languages (e.g., Baidu for Chinese)
+3. **Regional Coverage**: Access to region-specific content and services
+4. **Anti-Bot Resilience**: If one engine blocks requests, others remain available
+5. **Specialized Content**: Some engines focus on specific types of content (e.g., Zhihu for Q&A)

+### Use Cases

+- **Research**: Compare results across multiple engines for comprehensive information
+- **Localization**: Use region-specific engines for local content and services
+- **Backup Strategy**: Maintain multiple search options when one engine is unavailable
+- **Content Discovery**: Find content that might be missed by using only one search engine
+- **Language Learning**: Access content in different languages through appropriate engines

+### Performance Considerations

+- Each search engine may have different response times
+- Some engines may require different anti-bot strategies
+- Browser state management varies between engines
+- Rate limiting and blocking policies differ across platforms

 ## Comparison with Commercial SERP APIs